 *For Bay Area delivery fees, Click Here

-Source your own or purchase our preferred solid brass, ball-bearing hinges with dark bronze patina. $68/pair
+Source your own or purchase our preferred stainless, ball-bearing, 4.5″ hinges with black patina. $90/pair.

 Finally, all Basement Sale orders must be finalized with payment in cash within two weeks of your inquiry.
-In other words, we will not hold an item on lay-a-way status.
+In other words, we cannot hold an item interminably on lay-a-way status.